grafana/agent/docs/getting-started.md

 When the Agent is run with this file, it will collect metrics from itself and send those metrics to the `remote_write` endpoint.
 All metrics will have (by default) an `agent_hostname` label equal to the hostname of the machine the Agent is running on.
-This label helps to uniquly identify the source of metrics if you run multiple Agent processes across multiple machines.
+This label helps to uniquely identify the source of metrics if you run multiple Agent processes across multiple machines.

 Full configuration options can be found in the